 - A key gauge of personal and professional trust: former client reviews.
 It’s important to get an idea of what it’s like to work with your lawyer.
 Possibly one of the best ways to figure this out is see what others say about their experiences.
 You might get recommendations from family, friends, or co-workers.
 While their outcomes and their experiences are no guarantee of yours, it does give you an idea the attorney’s level of competence.
-You may also find useful comments by former clients on the lawyer’s website, his Google+ page, or independent websites like Avvo.com that rate lawyers based on what others say.
+You may also find useful comments by former clients on the lawyer’s website or independent websites like Avvo.com that rate lawyers based on what others say.

 Personal Trust And Fit: Meeting The Lawyer